Chairperson of the Board of Trustees, The Kitasato Institute

 8. Preventive Medicine

-Following faithfully in the footsteps of Dr. Shibasaburo Kitasato, who stressed the importance of public health as early as in the Meiji era (late 19th century to early 20th century), the Institute has established the Graduate School of Infection Control Sciences, the Kitasato Institute for Life Sciences, and the Research Organization for Infection Control Sciences in a comprehensive effort to drive education and research with emphasis on infection control.
+Following faithfully in the footsteps of Dr. Shibasaburo Kitasato, who stressed the importance of public health as early as in the Meiji era (late 19th century to early 20th century), the Institute has established the Graduate School of Infection Control Sciences, the Ōmura Satoshi Memorial Institute, and the Research Organization for Infection Control Sciences in a comprehensive effort to drive education and research with emphasis on infection control.
 Furthermore, the Institute strives to raise the level of preventive medicine through close collaboration, multidisciplinary research and development of internationally-competitive vaccines for measles, rubella, mumps, pertussis, influenza and other diseases.

 9. Medical Engineering Education and Research

 In the society of the 21st century, new types of growth models centering on human values are essential, and life innovation is gaining attention as one of those models.
 Life innovation covers a wide variety of fields such as health, medical, nursing and child care to renovate our daily lives and functions.
 As life science keeps on advancing, the medical field continues to serve as a growing industry in the future.
 Expectations for regenerative medicines are quite high, and medical-engineering collaboration in the development of robots for medical and nursing care purposes will become further increased.
 Under these circumstances, we are eager to contribute to extending healthy life expectancy through the development and launch of new medical equipment by responding to needs from healthcare professionals.

 | Representative|| Hirosuke Kobayashi, Chairperson of the Board of Trustees|

 | Head Office|| 5-9-1, Shirokane, Minato-ku, Tokyo 108-8641, Japan|